confluentmedical/nitinol-design-concepts/docs/115/index.md

 ## Import and Partition

-The first step is to import and partition the ACIS (.SAT) file.
+The first step is to import and partition the ACIS (.SAT) file, in this case a single strut represently the smallest symmetrical repeating section of the component.
 The first objective is to split the imported geometry into well divided solid segments, thus enabling the meshing algorithm to create well formed hexagonal elements.
 This case required a few dozen partitions throughout the part geometry.
 This can be a bit tedious, and usually requires some iteration between the Part and Mesh modules until all the solid cells turn green or yellow, indicating their eligibility for ruled or swept meshing.
 ![partition](115-partition.png)

 ## Mesh

 In this example, the nitinol component is meshed with at least four elements across each feature, the absolute minimum for any simulation.
 Typically at least six to eigth elements are required to reach strain convergence.
 We typically use C3D8R elements, brick shaped elements with six faces, eight nodes, and a single centered integration point.
 Because this is a reduced integration element, it is prone to shear locking, so an hourglass stiffness must be applied to compensate for this (checking "enhanced" in the mesh control dialog is usually sufficient).
 ![mesh](115-mesh.png)

+## Properties

+discuss section defition, material definition, material orientation, etc.

 ## Forming Tools